Saint Gorazd: Legacy

-Gorazd was historically venerated since late medieval times in the Eastern Christian churches, particularly in the Slavic lands and the Balkans, as a part of the Seven Apostoles of Bulgaria, together with is teachers Cyril and Methodius and fellow students Saint Clement of Ohrid, Saint Naum of Preslav, Saint Angelar and Saint Sava.
+Gorazd was historically venerated since late medieval times in the Eastern Christian churches, particularly in the Slavic lands and in the Balkans.
+By the 16th century, he was already venerated as one of the Seven Apostles of the Slavs, together with his teachers Cyril and Methodius and fellow students Saint Clement of Ohrid, Saint Naum of Preslav, Saint Angelar and Saint Sava.

 The importance of the cult increased during the Bulgarian National Revival.

 In the 20th century, his veneration became widespread in both Roman and Byzantine rite Catholic churches in Slovakia.
-There are 12 churches in Slovakia named after Gorazd and another 2 after the Seven Apostoles in Bulgaria, all built between 1993 and 2010.
+There are 12 churches in Slovakia named after Gorazd and another 2 after the Seven Apostles in Bulgaria, all built between 1993 and 2010.